Regulations for the School Programme of the Film Literacy Section DOK.education 2024

 - The films may have already been broadcast and shown on other platforms.

 - Ideally the filmmakers will have time during the festival in May 2024 to attend the school performances.
 A fee is provided for this – see point 7.

 The date of the postmark / the completed online registration applies.

 Submissions of short films for DOK.education are generally exempt from the submission fee.
 We kindly ask you to ignore any machine generated payment requests due to incorrect inputs during registration.

-4. The granting of rights, legal guarantees and exemptions
+4. Granting of rights, legal guarantees and exemptions

-If your film is selected we require press and photo material to be provided promptly.
-By accepting our regulations you commit to making digital material (photos, text and trailer) available to the festival for the purposes of PR and advertising in the programme magazine and on the website during DOK.fest München.
-Likewise, you agree that DOK.fest München can use film extracts of up to three minutes in length within the coverage of the festival, on the website, on the DOK.fest München blog and the creation of the accompanying school material.
-DOK.fest München reserves the right to pass on photos and trailers to selected partners for promotion purposes.
+Should your film be selected, we will need press and photo material as soon as possible.
+By accepting the regulations you assure that you will make the material (online download link, DVD, photos, texts, trailers) available to the festival for press work and for promotional purposes in the programme booklet and on the website within the framework of DOK.fest München.
+Likewise, you agree that DOK.fest München may use film excerpts of up to three minutes as part of the festival coverage on the website, on social media and for the creation of the school accompanying material to the film.
+With your consent, you grant DOK.fest München the right to pass on photos as well as trailers to selected partners for promotional purposes.

 6. Screening formats

 - DCI compliant Digital Cinema Package DCP